William Basinski: Career

 His first release was Shortwavemusic.
 Although created in 1983, it was first released on vinyl in a small edition in 1998 by Carsten Nicolai's Raster-Noton sub-label.
 This was followed by Watermusic, self-released in 2000 on Basinski's 2062 Records.
 Another 2-disc work was Variations: A Movement in Chrome Primitive, 1980: it was finally released in 2004 by David Tibet on the Durtro/Die Stadt label.
 At the time this work was created, Basinski was experimenting with compositions for piano and tape loops.

 Throughout the 1980s, Basinski created a vast archive of experimental works using tape loop and delay systems, found sounds, and shortwave radio static.
 He was a member of many bands including Gretchen Langheld Ensemble and House Afire.
 In 1989 he opened his own performance space, "Arcadia" at 118 N. 11th Street.
 On one occasion, he opened for David Bowie, playing saxophone with rockabilly band The Rockats.
-Basinski would later dedicate a track from A Shadow in Time to Bowie.
+Basinski would later dedicate "For David Robert Jones", a track from A Shadow in Time (2017), to Bowie.

 In August and September 2001 he set to work on what would become his most recognizable piece, the four-volume album The Disintegration Loops.
 The recordings were based on old tape loops which had degraded in quality.
 While attempting to salvage the recordings in a digital format, the tapes slowly crumbled and left a timestamp history of their demise.
+The project was completed on the same morning the September 11 attacks took place, and within view of Basinski's apartment.